haqnawaz82/resume-page/README.md

-# resume-page
+# Resume Page
-My personal resume page built with HTML
+This is my personal resume page built with HTML as part of my Day 5 mini-project in web development.